Central Illinois' On-Line Broadcast Museum

 equipped to receive UHF broadcasts!

-The station went on to bring up other factors to show that if UHF stations were to be developed in smaller communities in those fringe areas like Mattoon, Streator, Kankakee, and others there would be extensive overlapping with existing VHF and UHF stations throughout the Midwest.
+The station went on to bring up other factors to show that if UHF stations were to be developed in smaller communities in those fringe areas like Mattoon, Streator, Kankakee, and others, there would be extensive overlapping with existing VHF and UHF stations throughout the Midwest.
 The WCIA campaign would declare that the station “exists only because its owners recognized that there is a

 By the end of 1957, the FCC would unanimously deny the petitions of the other central Illinois television stations to deintermix Champaign-Urbana and central Illinois.
-The FCC would state that Champaign-Urbana was not predominately a UHF community and surrounding UHF outlets did not provide even grade B service to the twin cities.
-The Commission would also say that if channel 3
+The FCC would state that Champaign-Urbana was not predominately a UHF community, and surrounding UHF outlets did not provide even grade B service to the twin cities.
+The Commission would also say that if Channel 3

 also denied a petition by Sarkes Tarzian Inc.(owner of WTTV, Channel 4 in Bloomington, Indiana) a request to grant channel 13 to a community just to the east of Harrisburg in Carterville, Illinois.

-The final statement from WCIA on this episode read, “All of us at WCIA are gratified by the commission's order.
+The final statement from WCIA on this episode reads, “The commission's order gratifies all of us at WCIA.
 It means we can continue our efforts for better television service to Central Illinois and Western Indiana.”
 It appeared that WCIA was in the clear to broadcast on channel 3 for the duration.
-Unfortunately, a move to delete channel 3 from Champaign was going to happen again later.
+Unfortunately, a move to delete channel 3 from Champaign would happen again later.

 Starring as "K-k-Katy" was Ann Sothern in the "Ann Sothern Show" which aired on CBS from 1958 to 1961.
 Her character was the assistant manager of a major downtown hotel in New York.